A Communication-First Account of Explanation: Preliminaries: Context and Causation

-A more fully developed account is offered in a series of papers and books by \citet{gardenfors1980PragmaticApproachExplanations,Gardenford1988,gardenfors1990EpistemicAnalysisExplanations}.
-The key move is to put the \emph{epistemic state} $\mathcal{K}$ of the receiver of the explanation (Bob, in the example above) front and center.
-For G\"{a}rdenfors, as for others in the pragmatic tradition, explanation can only be characterised and evaluated relative to this epistemic state.
-It is assumed that facts demanding explanation are those which are surprising to an agent, in the sense that, prior to learning them, the agent assigned them relatively low probability.\footnote{This idea is developed more recently by \citet{Chandra2024}.} Explaining why $\mathsf{FACT}$, on G\"{a}rdenfors's view, is a matter of specifying probabilistic or factual information that would have -- in the agent's epistemic state prior to learning $\mathsf{FACT}$ -- rendered it less surprising.
+Let $\mathcal{K}$ be the \emph{epistemic state} of the receiver of the explanation (Bob, in the example above).\footnote{To standardise terminology, we refer to the receiver as a `listener' and the explainer as a `speaker'.
+Of course, not all explanations are spoken.} The discussion above suggests that explanation can only be characterised and evaluated relative to this epistemic state $\mathcal{K}$. \citet{gardenfors1980PragmaticApproachExplanations,Gardenford1988,gardenfors1990EpistemicAnalysisExplanations} develops this; he assumes that facts demanding explanation are those which are surprising to an agent, in the sense that, prior to learning them, the agent assigned them relatively low probability.\footnote{This idea is developed more recently by \citet{Chandra2024}.} Explaining why $\mathsf{FACT}$ is a matter of specifying information that would have -- in the agent's epistemic state prior to learning $\mathsf{FACT}$ -- rendered it less surprising.
 (In the example above, the statement that Alice was in Rome counts as an explanation because it renders her tan less surprising to Bob, given his epistemic state.)
-While the account is thus reminiscent of Hempel's original deductive-nomological account \citep{hempel1965AspectsScientificExplanation}, the details are explicated in a very different way, by appeal to the theory of belief revision \citep{Gardenford1988}.